mertyildiran/SCOR/README.md

 Make sure you are logged in as admin and visit: [http://localhost:3000/admin](http://localhost:3000/admin)

-*Note: If you are not logged in to system you will get an exception which is extremely normal.*
+*Note: If you are not logged in to the system you will get an exception which is extremely normal.*

-Now you are able to grant whoever you want with Administrative Privileges by checking Admin attribute: [http://localhost:3000/admin/user](http://localhost:3000/admin/user)
+Now you are able to grant whoever you want with Administrative Privileges by marking as Admin: [http://localhost:3000/admin/user](http://localhost:3000/admin/user)

 ### Demo